hongyi-jiang/hongyi-jiang.github.io/index.md

 Hello!
 I am a postdoctoral researcher in the School of Civil and Environmental Engineering at Cornell University.
 I am grateful for the opportunity to work under the guidance of [Professor Samitha Samaranayake](https://cee.cornell.edu/samitha/).

 I earned my Ph.D. in Applied Mathematics and Statistics from Johns Hopkins University, a master's degree from Wake Forest University, and a bachelor's degree from Sichuan University.
 Throughout my academic journey, I have acquired extensive knowledge in applied probability, statistics, and mixed-integer optimization.
-I have been very fortunate to be advised by [Professor Amitabh Basu](https://www.ams.jhu.edu/~abasu9/) at Johns Hopkins University and [Professor Kenneth Berenhaut](https://berenhaut.sites.wfu.edu/) at Wake Forest University.
+I have been very fortunate to be advised by [Professor Amitabh Basu](https://www.ams.jhu.edu/~abasu9/) at Johns Hopkins University and [Professor Kenneth S. Berenhaut](https://berenhaut.sites.wfu.edu/) at Wake Forest University.

 ## Research Interests